China in January 2026: Weather, Where to Visit & What to Do in Winter

 January may see a peak season in some cities, like Harbin for its spectacular snow events and Sanya for its perfect warm temperatures in winter.
 As a result, airplane and hotel rates may see a significant increase.

-If you plan to visit China's northern part in January, be prepared for the bitter cold.
-Average temperatures can reach minus ten, plus dry almost guaranteed dry weather.
-So put on more long underwear and make sure you are bundled up to ensure your enjoyment in the snowy wonderland.
+If you plan to visit China's northern part in January, be prepared for the cold weather.
+Average temperatures can reach minus ten degrees, with dry weather almost every day.
+Dress warmly with long underwear and make sure you’re all bundled up to enjoy every moment in the snowy wonderland.

 Recommended China Tour in January